Mail-in Voting by Military Voters and Voters who Reside Outside the U.S.

 Important Note: If you mail your ballot via a foreign mail system, you must affix the proper postage to get the ballot into the U.S. postal system.
 If you mail your ballot from a military post office (APO/FPO) or U.S. embassy or consulate, postage is not required.

-If you hand deliver your ballot, you must deliver it to your local board of elections by 8 pm on election day.
+If you hand deliver your ballot, you must deliver it to a voting location when it is open or you must deliver it to your local board of elections by 8 pm on election day.

 Why does my ballot have only federal offices?